nmke-de/vs/readme.md

 # Verse/Selector

 Select a bible verse (or something similar) at random!
+This code uses the German Elberfelder Bibel from 1905.

 ## Why would I want this?

-I don't know.
-Perhaps to have something to greet you when you log in to your shell?
+Be greeted with a Bible verse when you log in to your shell.

 ## Dependencies